Let's talk about Ticks.

 I was recently on a local hike, when my friend Meg stopped me in my tracks because she saw something on the back of my pants.
 Come to find out, there were a lot of "somethings" on my pants.
 I had apparently walked through a tick farm (tick factory?) and they were all over me.
 Did I freak out?
 Of course, on the inside.
 But I took some deep breaths as both of us pulled tick after tick...after tick, off of my sticky stretch pants.

-That night, I told my husband about the experience, and he said it was supposed to be a "banner year for ticks".
-My mind envisioned a line of ticks holding a banner reading, "We have you outnumbered dogs and people.
-Suckas!"
+After re-telling the horrid experience to my husband, he said it was supposed to be a "banner year for ticks".
+My mind jumped to a line of ticks holding a banner that said, "We have you outnumbered dogs and humans!
+Mua hahaha!"

-Then came the colossal list of questions needing answers.
+Then came the colossal list of questions without answers.

-1. Is there a natural spray that repels ticks?
-Is there one for dogs?
+Is there a natural spray that repels ticks?

-2. Do ticks sometimes hang out in large groups?
-How could I suddenly have so many of them on me?
+Do ticks hang out in large groups?
+How could I have so many of them on me?
 Are there nests??

-4. What if my dog brings ticks into the car and they end up in there?
+What if my dog brings ticks into the car and they end up in there?
 How long can they live in my car?
-How do I even find ticks in a furry, gigantic dog??
+How do I even find ticks in a large, furry dog?

-The first thing I did was call my friend Shannon Sirois.
-She is a physical therapist, who knows a lot about Lyme and all things health related.
+The first thing I did was call a friend who knows a lot about Lyme and all things health related.
 She helped me answer my biggest question, the first one.

 Question 1: Tick repellent?

-Shannon told me about a natural spray called Cedarcide.
+There is a natural spray called Cedarcide.
 She first learned about it from her friend who works at Through the Trees in Freeport.
 They apparently apply it on their students who spend all day outdoors and it seems to do the job.
-Shannon now uses it on her dog Thor, and it works like a charm.
 Here's the link: https://cedarcide.com/

 Question 2: Do ticks work in groups?